-Prairie dropseed (Sporobolus heterolepis) is an attractive yet tough and long-lived ornamental grass.
-By growing it you will also be doing a good deed to increase biodiversity.
+Prairie dropseed (Sporobolus heterolepis) is an attractive, yet tough and long-lived ornamental grass.
+By growing it, you will also be doing a good deed to increase biodiversity.
 This grass is an endangered species in seven states (Connecticut, New York, Pennsylvania, Maryland, Ohio, North Carolina, and Kentucky) and it attracts birds such as sparrows and juncos that feed on the seeds.

 |Botanical Name||Sporobolus heterolepis|

-|Plant Type||Perennial ornamental grass|
+|Plant Type||Perennial grass|

 Prairie Dropseed Care

 Prairie dropseed grows slowly and it can take a couple of years to get fully established.
 However, when it’s in a location it likes, it is a long-lived perennial.
 The grass does not require much maintenance other than removing the old foliage in the spring before the new growth starts.
-Prairie dropseed can be planted near a black walnut tree, as the grass is not affected by juglone, the chemical that black walnut trees release to the soil and that prevents most other plants from growing.
+Prairie dropseed can be planted near a black walnut tree, as the grass is not affected by juglone, the chemical that black walnut trees release into the soil that prevents most other plants from growing.

 The grass does best in full sun.
 Locations with six or more hours of direct sunlight are ideal, but it can also grow in partial shade.
 Expect reduced flowering in shady conditions.

-Prairie dropseed has good drought-tolerance.
+Prairie dropseed has good drought tolerance.
 In areas with regular rainfall during the growing season, watering is usually not necessary.
 In areas with extended drought periods during the summer, water it weekly, or more often in intense heat.
 However, avoid overwatering, which will actually harm it.

 Temperature and Humidity